ak-sri11/insurance-fraud-detection-analysis/README.md

-# Insurance Claims Fraud Detection & Risk Analysis
+# Fraud Risk Scoring & Investigation Prioritization System
-This project simulates a real-world fraud investigation workflow used by risk analytics teams.
+End-to-end fraud risk scoring system simulating real-world investigation workflows used by risk analytics teams.

 ## Project Overview
-This project focuses on detecting potential fraud in insurance claims using a combination of **Python-based analysis** and **SQL-driven business logic**.
+This project focuses on identifying high-risk insurance claims using a combination of Python-based analysis and SQL-driven business logic.

-The objective was to simulate a real-world fraud detection workflow by combining behavioral indicators, financial signals, and risk segmentation to identify suspicious claims efficiently.
+The objective was to simulate a real-world fraud risk scoring and investigation workflow by combining behavioral indicators, financial signals, and risk segmentation to identify suspicious claims efficiently.

 ---